1

 How much do environmental protection specialist jobs pay per year?

-As of Jun 13, 2026, the average yearly pay for environmental protection specialist in the United States is $91,426.00, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average yearly pay for environmental protection specialist in the United States is $91,426.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $69,000.00 and $116,500.00 per year, depending on experience, location, and employer.

-What do environmental protection specialists do?
+What is an environmental protection specialist?

-What are the key skills and qualifications needed to thrive as an Environmental Protection Specialist, and why are they important?
+What are the key skills and qualifications needed to thrive as an environmental protection specialist, and why are they important?

 To thrive as an Environmental Protection Specialist, you need a solid background in environmental science, regulations, and data analysis, typically supported by a relevant bachelor's degree.
 Familiarity with GIS software, environmental monitoring equipment, and regulatory compliance systems is often required.
 Strong problem-solving, communication, and attention to detail help professionals excel in identifying issues and collaborating with stakeholders.
 These skills ensure effective protection of natural resources, regulatory compliance, and successful implementation of environmental programs.